Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-What are common side effects after using EpiPen Jr?
+What side effects might occur after use?